 If you would like to know more information generally regarding the safeguarding of young people in schools, you may find the following information useful.

 Although the UTC teaches students e-safety throughout the curriculum, we think it is equally important for parents to be aware of the risks and what they can do to develop a culture of e-safety in the home.

 If you have any concerns about your child’s safety online, there is always someone at the UTC who is available to talk to you.
 Simply contact your child’s coach or one of the Designated Leads or speak to any member of staff who will direct you to the right person.

-The online world is a wonderful source of information and resources for your child, where she can find many opportunities to enrich her understanding.
-However, it also presents some risks if she doesn’t know how to keep herself safe.
+The online world is a wonderful source of information and resources for your child, where she can find many opportunities to enrich their understanding.
+However, it also presents some risks if they don't know how to keep themselves safe.

 If you are interested in learning more about this important part of your child’s education, try using some of the resources we’ve provided for you here as a starting point:

 The Think You Know website is created by the police for parents of children at secondary school.
 It contains useful information about:

 - how to talk to children about what they are doing online

 - and what tools are there to help them stay safe.